thcolin/chrome-download-quicklook-extension/README.md

-# Chrome Download Manager Extension
+# Chrome Download Quicklook Extension
 💾🔭 A beautiful `Chrome` extension to have a quicklook on your downloads !

 ## Options